Rah1x/laravel-examples/README.md

 # laravel Examples

 Here are some Laravel coding samples to show you how I work.
-Its not runnable as files not connected to each other but it gives you general idea about my coding style and depth.
+Its not runnable as the files are not connected to each other but it gives you general idea about my coding style.

-Ive placed the files in appropriate directories based on `laravel 7x` (but only those dirs that I needed for the samples and not all the dirs of laravel setup are here), therefore please check all dirs for example files.
+Ive placed the files in appropriate directories based on `laravel 7x` structure (only those dirs that I needed for the samples and not all the dirs of laravel setup are here), therefore please check all dirs for example files.
 The coding is in `php7x`.

 Lastly, Ive left notes as comments in each file to let you know whats going on (as much as I could).